ChiaraF13/RecSys/README.md

 ## Goal
 The goal is to recommend a list of 10 potentially relevant items for each user.

+## Recomenders
+Note that the basic (non hybrid) reccomender implementations come from [this repository](https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi)
+The following reccomenders were used in the various approaches:
+* Item and User based Collaborative Filtering
+* Item Content Based Filtering
+* P3Alpha and RP3Beta Graph Based models
+* Pure SVD
+* Slim BPR and Slim ElasticNet
+* Hybrids of these models

+## Best recomender

 ## Dataset
 The datasets includes around 6.2M interactions, 13k users, 18k items (TV shows) and four feature categories: 8 genres, 213 channels, 113 subgenres and 358k events (episode ids).
 The training-test **split** is done via random holdout, 85% training, 15% test.